 You have just dragged a file through one folder and into a sub-folder.
-If the words aren’t clear or meaningful to you, please watch the video mentioned above.

 It’s convenient that the folder or folders one traverses, as you move a file into a sub-folder or sub-sub-folder, automatically close themselves.
 This is very nice and reduces screen clutter.